Rick Stanton: Records

 In 2004 Stanton and Volanthen set a world record for greatest depth achieved in a British cave, cave diving 76 m at Wookey Hole in Somerset.
 In 2010 Stanton, Volanthen, Jason Mallinson, and René Houben set a world record for longest cave penetration dive, obtaining 8800 m in the Pozo Azul cave system in the Rudrón Valley in Spain.

 Equipment

-Stanton is a technical diver, developing his own diving gear to great effect.
+Stanton is a technical diver, developing his own diving gear.
 He developed two closed-circuit rebreather units; this novel technology has been "instrumental in his achieving cave diving depth records around the world."
 One modification was to allow the rebreather to be worn on the side of the body rather than the chest or back.
 This is advantageous in fitting through smaller spaces.
 He builds prototypes of his designs and tests them in swimming pools before using them in caves.

 He also uses underwater scooters to dive more efficiently, travelling greater distances while conserving energy and oxygen supplies.